-Dr. Tamir Abdelrahman, head of the LNS Microbiology department, enlightens how essential the European exchange and cooperation is for public health and pandemic preparedness, especially in times of crisis: “Being part of the HERA programme will help us and our European partners to transform evidence from the COVID-19 pandemic to a public health laboratory response model for any potential health crises.
-We are expecting high-level coordination by the newly developed capacity under the HERA incubator grant to ensure a constant exchange of information and expertise between member states of the European Union and beyond.
-The HERA incubator grant will provide resources to expand and widen the spectrum of activities provided by LNS and establish it as one of the main public health microbiology hubs in Europe”.
+Dr. Tamir Abdelrahman, head of the LNS Microbiology department, explains how essential the European exchange and cooperation is for public health and pandemic preparedness, especially in times of crisis: “Being part of the HERA programme will help us and our European partners to transform evidence from the COVID-19 pandemic to a public health laboratory response model for any future potential health crises.
+We are expecting high-level coordination by the newly developed capacity under the HERA incubator grant to ensure a constant exchange of information and expertise between member states of the European Union and beyond.”

-Data protection: The Data are collected in accordance with the European regulation (GDPR).
-For further information, please access the following link: https://lns.lu/donnees-personnelles/
+The Data are collected in accordance with the European regulation (GDPR).
+If you need further more information, you could consult the following link: https://lns.lu/donnees-personnelles/.

 For more information: